niyimarc/payment_gateway/README.md

 # Django Payment Gateways Package

-A pluggable Django package for integrating multiple payment gateways (starting with Paystack), with an extensible architecture that supports more gateways like Flutterwave, Stripe, etc.
+A pluggable Django package for integrating multiple payment gateways (starting with Paystack and Flutterwave), with an extensible architecture that supports more gateways like Stripe, etc.

 ---